-(k) The didactic principles of sympathy, clarity, tempo, dynamic and balance need to be taken into account to effectively actualize teaching relationships by means of teaching functions.

-(1) Schematically, the course of planning lesson modalities is represented in a flow chart such as the following:
+- (k) The didactic principles of sympathy, clarity, tempo, dynamic and balance must be taken into account to effectively actualize teaching relationships by means of teaching functions. - (1) Schematically, the course of planning lesson modalities is represented in the following flow chart:

-It is important to notice that there are close relationships and interactions among each of the components of the lesson modalities.
-Distinctions are made among them but they cannot be separated.
+It is important to note that there are close relationships and interactions among each of the components of the lesson modalities.
+Distinctions are made but they cannot be separated.

-(m) Teaching methods are the juncture between the modalities and the form of a lesson.
-Methods are the specific activities (instructing and learning) that are the ways the aim can be achieved, e.g., by narrative and question-and-answer methods.
+(m) Teaching methods are the juncture of the modalities and the forms of a lesson.
+Methods are the specific activities (instructing and learning) which are the ways the aim can be achieved, e.g., by narrative and question-and-answer methods.
 Lesson modalities, however, is a broad concept since it includes teaching methods, functions, and principles by which the teaching aims can be achieved.